"Moving in the Dark"

 It was quiet again for a while.
 The sounds of the nocturnal animals coming out in the forest behind them was soothing, a nice white noise in the backdrop.
 The events of the day, the anxiety and the exercise, finally started to take their bodily toll and Cora could feel her eyelids drooping.
 She laid back on the grass and crossed her arms behind her head, getting comfortable in the chill, dewy grass.

-"I get why you wouldn't want to stay," Scott said so quietly that she almost didn't hear him.
-"But I still really hope you will."
+"I get why you wouldn't want to stay," Scott said so quietly she almost didn't hear him.
+"But I really hope you will."

 Cora closed her eyes and fought a smile.
-"Look, I'm not saying no," she said with a sigh.
-"I'm just saying that I'm just not ready to say yes."
+"Look.
+I'm not saying no," she said with sigh.
+"I'm just saying I'm not ready to say yes yet."

 She wasn't sure if he heard her or not because he didn't answer.
-And with the instruments of the evening forest filling the air, Cora didn't even notice as she drifted off to sleep.
+With the instruments of the evening forest filling the air, Cora didn't even notice as she drifted off to sleep.

 His forest felt alive tonight.

-Perhaps it wasn't the forest, but himself.
+Perhaps it wasn't the forest but him.
 Perhaps he felt alive tonight.
-The strength from his previous kills, both the humans and the animals, were running through his veins and he knew he was closer than ever to having the strength to shift into his final form.
-He was sure that once he reached that point, he'd be able to leave the forest altogether.
+The strength from his previous kills, both the humans and the animals, was running through his veins and he knew he was closer than ever to having the strength to shift into his final form.
+He was sure once he reached that point he'd be able to leave the forest altogether.

-That was part of the fox's plan.
-He would have to have the strength to leave the forest.
+This was part of the fox's plan.
+He would have to possess the strength to leave the forest.
 The fox's plan was a good one and he had agreed to it readily enough.
 If it worked, his beloved would be returning to the land of the living.
 He could not pass up such an opportunity.
-He was on his guard, however.
+He was on his guard however.
 Foxes were notoriously tricky and he wasn't sure how well he could trust this one in particular.

 It was a wondrous and luminous evening.
-The moon was incredibly bright for being no more than a crescent, filtering through the empty branches of the autumn trees around him.
-It was peaceful and perfectly conducive for rest.
-He had nearly decided to return to his tree form for the night and conserve his energy when he felt that subtle tug on the energy that bound him to the Caller.
+The moon shone brightly for being no more than a crescent, filtering through the empty branches of the autumn trees around him.
+It was peaceful and perfectly conducive to rest.
+He had nearly decided to return to his tree form for the night and conserve his energy when he felt that subtle tug on the energy binding him to the Caller.

 The Caller.
 The Caller was at the edge of the forest, attempting to compel him forth.

-In an instant, he was a stag, bounding through the trees and following the game trails, pushing as quickly as he could toward the Caller's energy.
-He could already tell that the Caller would be standing on the outside of the boundary.
-He knew that the Caller wouldn't be stupid enough to step into his domain.
-But, even knowing this, he couldn't help but feel disappointed when he arrived before the Caller, unable to reach through.
+In an instant he became a stag, bounding through the trees and following the game trails, pushing as quickly as he could toward the Caller's energy.
+He could already tell the Caller would be standing on the outside of the boundary.
+He knew the Caller wouldn't be stupid enough to step into his domain.
+Even knowing this, he couldn't help but feel disappointed when he arrived before the Caller, unable to reach through the barrier.